ninchat/ninchat-embed/embed.md

 	Show debug data in console.

+- `dialogueUserId` : string

+	Like channelId, but open a dialogue with the specified user instead of joining a channel.

 - `domain` : string, defaults to the parent site hostname

 	Used to identify user credentials if `remember` is set to `true`.
 If multiple chats are embedded on the same page you may need to override this with e.g. `expert.domain.tld` and `guest.domain.tld`.